dmaivel/dmaivel.github.io/_posts/2023-06-17-usermode-virtualization.md

 ### Additional Instruction Support

 Typically, if you ever run the instruction `cpuid` in a virtual machine, it will spit out the hypervisor's vendor, rather than the host's vendor *(unless modified to not do that)*.
 In it's current state, our program, when executing this instruction, will spit out the host's result.
-Changing the result however is relatively simple within the userspace, using the syscall `arch_prctl`, introduced in Linux 4.12, supported on Ivy Bridge onwards, and 64-bit only[^3].
+Changing the result however is relatively simple within the userspace, using the syscall `arch_prctl`, introduced in Linux 4.12 and supported on Ivy Bridge onwards[^3].

 ```java
 syscall(SYS_arch_prctl, ARCH_SET_CPUID, NULL);